The Phantom of the Operetta (1955 film)

 The Phantom of the Operetta (Spanish:El Fantasma de la opereta) is a 1955 Argentine musical comedy film directed by Enrique Carreras and starring Alfredo Barbieri, Amelia Vargas and Tono Andreu.
 The film premiered on 24 June 1955.

 The film's sets were designed by the art director Óscar Lagomarsino.

+The film is comedy horror-themed, evoking horror characters such as Frankenstein's monster, Count Dracula and the Wolf Man.